openstack/glance/doc/source/configuring.rst

 A string giving the endpoint type of the swift service endpoint to use.
 This setting is only used if swift_store_auth_version is ``2``.

+* ``swift_store_ssl_compression``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+Optional.
+Default: True.

+If set to False, disables SSL layer compression of https swift requests.
+Setting to 'False' may improve performance for images which are already in a compressed format, eg qcow2.
+If set to True then compression will be enabled (provided it is supported by the swift proxy).

 Configuring the S3 Storage Backend